+What does a solar inverter do?
 How solar inverters work in a PV system

 When the sun shines on your solar photovoltaic (PV) system, electrons within the solar cells start to move around, which produces direct current (DC) energy.
 Circuits within the cells collect that energy for you to use in your home.